jashandeep-sohi/pyds/_sources/userguide.txt

  >>> test_date_doy
  <pds.Date object at 0x...>

-Both :class:`Date` objects above refer to the same day, but are just specified a little differently.
-To access the year, month or day of :class:`Date` object use the attributes :attr:`Date.year`, :attr:`Date.month`, or :attr:`Date.day` respectively::
+To access the year, month or day of a :class:`Date` object use the attributes :attr:`Date.year`, :attr:`Date.month`, or :attr:`Date.day` respectively::

  >>> test_date_ymd.year